 Art concept or creative strategy generation.

 Writer Ben Okri states that “policies should be dreamt.”
 At all levels, there is an urgent need to confront the inherited ways of doing things.
 Swarm Dynamics is on the look out to design and establish creative residencies in government departments, think tanks, or to place our artists as creative mentors attached to the communications divisions of effective campaigning NGOs.
-We are also in the process of placing artists as coaches for political speech writing – helping members of the green party or progressive individual MPs with the poetics and performance of leadership around Transition.

 If you are an NGO, change maker or an artist – get in touch if you would like to explore the possibilities for artist placement, a creative thinking workshop, or to work with one of our designers.Follow us on Social Media: